Atomic interferometer based on optical tweezers

-We consider four different types of interferometry experiments that vary in duration and number of atoms per run, the number of repetitions per deterministic phase, and the total duration (see Table \ref{tab:experiments}).
-Two of the scenario are 'short', namely completed in less than an hour, and two are 'long', taking a day of data integration.
+We consider five different types of interferometry experiments that vary in their probing duration (T), the number of atoms per run, and the number of repetitions per deterministic phase (see Table \ref{tab:experiments}).
+Two of the scenarios are 'short', namely can be completed in less than an hour, and three are 'long', taking around a day of data integration.
 In each scenario, we choose to have 20 equally spaced deterministic phases to simulate a `fringe scan' and determine the phase shift between the arms, which is due to the physical phenomenon under investigation.
-For each of these 20 deterministic phases, a random noise of 0.2 (0.49) rad is added to account for shot noise for T=10 sec (T = 60 sec).
-This is justified since during the measurement time, $T$, we lower the tweezers' amplitudes to 8.6 $\mu K$ and then increase them back before the combiner stage.
+For each of these 20 deterministic phases, a random noise of 34 (68) mrad is added to account for shot noise for T=10 sec (T = 40 sec).
+This is justified since after the splitting and during the measurement time, the tweezers' amplitudes will be lowered to 2 $\mu K$ and then increased back for the combiner stage.
 If multiple atoms are involved in a run, they all experience the same noise realization.
 In each run, we select the closest phase out of the 4000 realizations and use its calculated quantum wave function to determine the output probabilities.
 Finally, we use these probabilities to randomly assign an exit port for each atom.
 We then fit the numerical data, extract the phase in the presence of noise and determine the error relative to the known physical phase.
 This procedure enables us to obtain the expected accuracy of the interferometer in various realistic scenarios.